ivanmijacika/APCSFinalProject/README.md

   So far it just displays 10 of the `uiButton.png` sprite.
 - 6/09: I worked on a whole variety of things, most of which involved adding methods to existing classes to make the item system work.
 I fixed up all `Item`-related classes and `Tile` so that I'd be fully prepared to implement the `Inventory` tomorrow.
+- 6/10: I implemented random world generation with trees & grass, added a lighting system, finished the inventory system, added a pickaxe item, and so much more refinement and polishing.

 Ivan Mijacika:
 - 5/25: Re-read the prototype and prepared to start working on the project.